aws-samples/eks-workshop-v2/website/docs/observability/resource-view/policy/index.md

 ![Insights](/img/resource-view/policy-poddisruption.jpg)

-Lets examine the _Pod Disruption Budget_ for _karpenter_, you can see the details of this resource such as the namespace and the parameters that needs to be matched for this _Pod Disruption Budget_.
-In the below screenshot, `max unavailable = 1` is set , which means the maximum number of _karpenter_ pods that can be unavailable is 1.
+Let's examine the _Pod Disruption Budget_ for _karpenter_, you can see the details of this resource such as the namespace and the parameters that needs to be matched for this _Pod Disruption Budget_.
+In the below screenshot, `max unavailable = 1` is set, which means the maximum number of _karpenter_ pods that can be unavailable is 1.

 ![Insights](/img/resource-view/policy-poddisruption-detail.jpg)